mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 ## Raspbian

-On the Raspberry Pi, the official builds require **Raspbian Jessie or later**.
+On the Raspberry Pi, the official builds require **Raspbian Buster or later**.
 All Raspberry boards are supported, however the releases are generally not interchangeable: trying to launch an executable made for a different device will result in `Illegal instruction` errors.

 There are various ways to set up Raspbian, so to make sure you have all the dependencies ready, install them the same way as mentioned in the Ubuntu section above.
 A desktop installation (X11) is not required, so you can also use the "Lite" versions of Raspbian on your boards.